devent/bootkube/Cloud_Init_Installation_Bootkube.md

 When we deploy a Container Linux system via the SL API a cloud config file can be specified.
 However, this is currently not possible and hence we manually trigger the process.

-Copy the file cloud-init-no-etcd.sh to each node.
-Alternatively, you can upload it to a webserver and use the corresponding url in the following.
-On each node you have to manually trigger the execution of cloud init.
+Copy the file cloud-init-no-etcd-first.sh to the first master node and cloud-init-no-etcd-additional.sh to the additional master nodes.
+Alternatively, you can upload the files to a webserver and use the corresponding url in the following.
+Next you have to manually trigger the execution of cloud init.
 Before you do this please open a second terminal and enter 'journalctl -f' to follow the installation process.
-Then in another terminal launch the command:
+Then launch the command:
 coreos-cloudinit -from-file=/home/core/cloud-init-no-etcd.sh
 If you want to use a webserver then please use '-from-url' instead.